 The Reverse VH, RVH Goalie Technique Explained

-How to do the RVH in hockey?
+How do you use the RVH in goaltending?

 Below is a video from our friends at Goalcrease in Edina, MN and Jeff Hall explaining the RVH as it relates to goalies.
 In this video, you’ll hear Jeff also refer to the RVH as the “post-lean” position.